jasoncolburne/homelab/switch.md

 # Hand-Built Multi-Purpose Switch

+In this document I walk through the steps required to build and configure a secure server.
+I demonstrate:

+- How to build an AMD [EPYC](https://en.wikipedia.org/wiki/Epyc) server from parts
+- How to install Debian 11
+- How to configure AMD [SME](https://developer.amd.com/sev/)
+- How to configure AMD [SEV](https://developer.amd.com/sev/)
+- How to configure Secureboot on an AsRock Rack EPYCD8-2T
+- How to take advantage of Measured Boot and Trusted Computing to enable automatic decryption of storage devices
+- How to configure, build and sign a custom Debian kernel

+In further walkthroughs, I plan to show how to setup OpenStack from source on top of nginx, Kafka and Postgresql (not at all stock).

+I believe the root CA for the MS key that is the basis for most secure boot has actually been shown to have been compromised.
+Luckily, my motherboard supports loading custom keys and chains of trust so I may eventually get around to figuring out if I can revoke it without major surgery on the linux boot process.

+## Motivation and Overview

 I wanted a way to network a NAS and a workstation for high throughput while providing NAS access to other devices.
 To accomplish this, I designed a switch with 10x10gbe ports and 8x1gbe ports.
 I decided to go with 6x[RJ45](https://en.wikipedia.org/wiki/Modular_connector#8P8C) and